allegroai/clearml-fractional-gpu/README.md

 ## 🔩 Customization

-Build your own containers inheriting from the original containers
+Build your own containers and inherit form the original containers

-You can find a few examples [here](https://github.com/allegroai/clearml-fractional-gpu/examples).
+You can find a few examples [here](https://github.com/allegroai/clearml-fractional-gpu/docker-examples).

 ## 🌸 Implications